 Download an Excel spreadsheet with the data for this example

 Here is a step by step guide to explore the example:

 - This example shows two items.
 Each of these items can be manufactured in house, or we can outsource the production to a subcontractor.
 The in house production is defined in the operation table.
 The outsourcing is defined in the item supplier table.
 As described in another example Alternate operations, the priority field controls selection between these alternates.Each item has a single sales order.We have confirmed purchases orders with the subcontractor going as far out as 30 days.

 - The release fence can be set differently on each operation.

 - With the parameter plan.autoFenceOperations you can control how long you are prepared to wait for existing/confirmed supply before proposing a new replenishment.
-The default value is 0, which basically means we don’t wait at all for the confirmed supply.
+The default value is 999 (days), which basically means that we use up all confirmed supply before proposing new supply.

 - For item “widget B”, frePPLe chooses to wait for the incoming shipment from our subcontractor.
 The difference between the requirement date of Jan 8th and the arrival of the supply on Jan 16th is within the allowed delay of 12 days.This delay creates extra lateness for our sales order.